Petrie Island beaches are operated by the City of Ottawa.

 - For further information, call the City of Ottawa’s general information line at 311.

 Water quality is monitored daily by the City of Ottawa for coliform and e-coli bacteria.
 For water quality information, call 613-580-2424 ext.
 13219 or visit the City of Ottawa website.
 The information is updated at noon daily, based on the previous day’s water samples.
-A no-swimming advisory will be issued if bacteria levels are over 200 E. coli per 100 millimetres of water tested or if they are over 100 E. coli per 100 ml of water tested on two or more consecutive days, or if there is 20 mm of rain.
+A no-swimming advisory will be issued if bacteria levels are over 200 E. coli per 100 ml of water tested or if they are over 100 E. coli per 100 ml of water tested on two or more consecutive days, or if there is 20 mm of rain.
 The city maintains recent water quality statistics.
-Further information on the water quality issue.
+Click here for further information on the water quality issue.